Battle of Konna: Aftermath and casualties

-The French report one casualty during the battle; Lieutenant Damien Boiteux, co-pilot of a Gazelle helicopter, fatally wounded on 11 January.
-On January 12, the Malian army, indicated in an initial assessment that 11 of its soldiers were killed and about sixty were wounded, it also estimated the Islamist losses to a hundred killed.
-However, this report is challenged by testimonies of residents who claim to have counted more corpses dressed in uniforms.
+The French reported one casualty during the battle; Lieutenant Damien Boiteux, co-pilot of a Gazelle helicopter, fatally wounded on 11 January.
+On January 12, the Malian army, indicated in an initial assessment that 11 of its soldiers were killed and about sixty were wounded, and it also estimated the Islamist losses at a hundred killed.
+However, this report is challenged by testimonies of residents who claimed to have counted more corpses dressed in uniforms.
 According to the French colonel who commanded the special forces detachment at Sévaré, Colonel Didier Dacko told him on January 10 that his losses were 20 dead and about 60 wounded.
 According to a "regional security source" of the AFP, at least 46 Islamists died in fighting fought from January 10 to 12, while according to a resident of Konna dozens of bodies were left in the city.
 6 other Islamists were killed in the night of 16 to 17 according to the statements of Malian officers.
 According to a report by Human Rights Watch, three child soldiers enlisted by the Islamists died during the clashes.
 On January 12, a merchant from Konna told Reuters that he counted 148 dead, including several dozen Malian army soldiers.
 Another witness, named Mohammed, claims to have counted 47 bodies of Malian soldiers in the city.
 According to residents of Konna, about 50 vehicles were destroyed by air strikes.
 According to some residents, 36 Malian soldiers were buried in Sama.